vanrein/0cpm-Firmerware/doc/top2bottom.rst

 Naturally, the bottom half will never be asked to support a sound channel that it has not made available in the phone's configuration.

-Note that handling any buttons for speakerphone access and such are usually done by the top half.

 **Volume.**
 Every sound channel has its own volume setting.
 This value may